Statement of Inclusivity and Non-discrimination

 The Department of Classics states in the strongest terms our commitment to inclusivity and diversity and our ongoing determination to provide a welcoming and inclusive environment for all faculty, students, staff, and guests of the department, regardless of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.
 In doing so we emphatically and unequivocally endorse the University of North Carolina at Chapel Hill’s policy statement on non-discrimination.
 Moreover, our life-long dedication to the informed and critical study of human culture in all its complexity requires us to reject the spirit and logic behind any form of discrimination on any such grounds as those listed above.

 The Department likewise emphatically endorses the statements issued by two of our discipline’s most prominent professional associations.
 With the Society for Classical Studies, we “strongly support efforts to include all groups among those who study and teach the ancient world, and to encourage understanding of antiquity by all.
 [We] vigorously and unequivocally oppose any attempt to distort the diverse realities of the Greek and Roman world by enlisting the Classics in the service of ideologies of exclusion, whether based on race, color, national origin, gender, or any other criterion.
 As scholars and teachers, we condemn the use of the texts, ideals, and images of the Greek and Roman world to promote racism or a view of the Classical world as the unique inheritance of a falsely-imagined and narrowly-conceived western civilization.”
-For the full statement by the leadership of the SCS, see here.
+See the Society for Classical Studies website for the full statement.